 The situation for long-range dependent (LRD) processes is more complex.
 Consider, for example, a zero-mean \textit{iid} process $\{\eta_t\}$ with $\eta_0\in\mathcal{L}^q, q\geqslant 2$, and define a process of the form

 where $l(\cdot)$ is a slowly varying function.
 The structure defined above encompasses a broad range of linear and nonlinear processes.
 For example, if we set

-where $\Gamma$ denotes the incomplete gamma function, with $d \in \left(0, 0.5\right)$, we obtain the long-range dependent FARIMA$(0,d,0)$ process.
+where $\Gamma$ denotes the incomplete gamma function, with $d \in \left(0, 0.5\right)$, we obtain the long-range dependent FARIMA process with orders $(0,d,0)$.
 This specification can also produce various nonlinear processes, including the class of nonlinear AR and ARCH models.

 Our setting also accommodates heavy-tailed $\{\eta_t\}$.
 It can be shown that the process $\{X_t\}$ of this form exhibits LRD characteristics.
 Elementary calculations yield